 Complaints about the Commissioner or her office

 You can find the full complaints procedure for the Office of the Police and Crime Commissioner for Merseyside by using the link below.
-This includes how to make a complaint about the Police and Crime Commissioner or a member of her office.
+This includes how to make a complaint about the Police and Crime Commissioner, Deputy Police and Crime Commissioner or a member of staff within the office.

-The appropriate authority for complaints made against the Commissioner is the Police and Crime Panel.
+The appropriate authority for complaints made against the Commissioner or Deputy Commissioner is the Police and Crime Panel.

 The Police and Crime Panel are responsible for initial recording of complaints and conduct matters and for referring any complaints which allege criminality to the Independent Office for Police Conduct (IOPC).